 Many large companies allow these jobs to be done completely from home and some hire on an employee (rather than contractor) basis, offering stability and (sometimes) the same benefits as their on-site staff.

 This job is probably better for moms of older children who won’t interrupt while you’re on the phone with a customer.

 Further reading: This post lists some of the best work-from-home customer service jobs.

-Chat support jobs are also better than telephone-based jobs for moms with younger children, because while you still have to be present to do your job, the person on the other end of the chat isn’t going to hear any interruptions your child might make.
+Chat support jobs are also better than telephone-based jobs for stay at home moms with younger children, because while you still have to be present to do your job, the person on the other end of the chat isn’t going to hear any interruptions your child might make.

 Further reading: Amazon work-from-home jobs: what’s available and how to get them.

 Five Work at Home Creative and Design Jobs for Stay At Home Moms

 As with freelance writing and editing, many of the jobs in this section are great work-at-home opportunities because of the overwhelming demand for new online content.